Duivelsberg

-Duivelsberg (Wylerberg or Teufelsberg, which literally translates to 'the devil's mountain') is a hill and nature reserve in the municipality of Berg en Dal in the Dutch province of Gelderland, near the border with Germany (North Rhine-Westphalia).
-It is politically significant, however, because Duivelsberg is the only part of the Netherlands that was both annexed from Germany after World War II and retained to the present day.
+Duivelsberg (Wylerberg, later Teufelsberg; literally: devil's hill) is a hill and nature reserve in the municipality of Berg en Dal in the Dutch province of Gelderland, near the border with Germany (North Rhine-Westphalia).
+It is politically significant, however, because Duivelsberg is the only part of the territory annexed from Germany after World War II that the Netherlands has retained to the present day.

 Location

-The 75.9 m hill is located on a moraine east of Nijmegen, between Berg en Dal, Beek and the Dutch-German border.
+The hill is located on a moraine east of Nijmegen, between Berg en Dal, Beek and the Dutch-German border.
 The nature reserve covers about 125 ha and is predominantly covered with deciduous trees, especially chestnut.
 It is managed by the Staatsbosbeheer, the Dutch Forestry Commission.

 History

 Over the centuries the hill has been militarily significant, this historical background in more recent times having given rise to issues of sovereignty between Germany and The Netherlands.

-Military history from the Middle Ages until World War Two
+Military history from Middle Ages to Second World War

 In the Middle Ages Mergelp Castle stood on the hill.
 In September 1944 airborne troops of the U.S. 508th Parachute Infantry Regiment fought to capture the Duivelsberg, "Hill 75.9", during Operation Market Garden.